rheeger/spark-stacker/README.md

 ## Features

 - **Multi-Exchange Support**: Supports Hyperliquid and Coinbase with planned expansion to Synthetix
+- **Strategy-Driven Architecture**: Clear separation between strategies (WHAT to trade) and indicators (HOW to analyze)
+- **Multi-Timeframe Support**: Different indicators can operate on different timeframes within the same strategy
-- **Technical Indicators**: RSI implementation with framework for custom indicators
+- **Technical Indicators**: RSI, MACD implementations with framework for custom indicators
+- **Strategy-Specific Position Sizing**: Each strategy can have its own position sizing method and parameters
 - **Risk Management**: Advanced position sizing, leverage control, and hedging
 - **Trading Webhooks**: Support for TradingView alerts integration
 - **Dry Run Mode**: Test strategies without deploying capital